 Tracking your rate is easy and free.
 Recording it in a journal is also easy and free (besides the paper and pen).
 So you may ask, if that is the case, why isn’t everyone doing it?Well, because, as we mentioned earlier, it’s something that’s there every minute of every day that your heart beats.
 And it’s human nature to take things for granted that are seemingly abundant.
 Until we have problems.
 Then we pay attention.

-So, before we get into fitness trackers, let’s reiterate why knowing your heart rate is so important.
+So, before we get into fitness trackers, let’s reiterate why knowing your HR is so important.

 Resting Rate?
 Active Rate?

 Know your resting and active rate.
 Why should you measure your heart if you aren’t exercising?
 Great question!
-Did you know that even your resting heart rate is a good indicator of heart health?
+Did you know that even your resting HR is a good indicator of heart health?

 We featured these interesting quotes in December that are worth repeating.
 See if you agree.